msdx321/RT-Bench/README.md

 Online documentation is available [here](https://rt-bench.gitlab.io/rt-bench/).

-RT-Bench is licensed under [MIT](LICENSES/MIT.txt) license and integrates benchmark suites that are licensed according to the information contained in the corresponding folders.
+RT-Bench is licensed under [MIT](LICENSE) license and integrates benchmark suites that are licensed according to the information contained in the corresponding folders (see details in LICENSES)

 RT-Bench is developed by researchers and collaborators affiliated with the Cyber-Physical Systems Lab at Boston University [BU](https://cs-people.bu.edu/rmancuso/)